coderdojobraga/CoderCamp25_CTFs/Reverse/Fácil/ParedesDePedra/README.md

 ## Solução

-Alterar as palavra "parede" por "caminho" e corrigir a verificação do **if**.
+Alterar as palavra "parede" por "caminho" e corrigir a condição do **if**.

 ## Flag
 CD25{labirintos-e-paredes}